ce-castro/dhcatolico/wp-content/plugins/instagram-feed/README.txt

 5) The shortcode you are using is incorrect

-You may have an error in the Instagram Feed shortcode you are using or are missing a necessary argument.
+You may have an error in the Instagram Feed agregator shortcode you are using or are missing a necessary argument.

 = What are the available shortcode options that I can use to customize my Instagram feed? =